jmenter/JAMSVGImage/README.md

 JAMSVGImage
 ===========

-A set of classes for displaying resolution-independent SVG (Scalable Vector Graphics) in your iOS projects.
+A set of classes for parsing and rendering resolution-independent SVG (Scalable Vector Graphics) in your iOS projects.
+JAMSVGImage parses SVG and transforms the "path" element into collections of stylized UIBezierPath objects.
 SVG files are produced with 2D drawing applications such as Adobe Illustrator and Inkscape.

 ![JAMSVGImageView Example](https://raw.githubusercontent.com/jmenter/JAMSVGImage/master/example.png)